gorse-io/docs/src/ch02-02-strategy.md

 Online recommendations have two tasks.

 - **Remove reads:** The read items in the recommendation result cache need to be removed.
-- **Fallback recommendation:** There might be a situation that the cached recommendation results are drain out but new offline recommendations haven't been generated, then the fallback recommenders are needed to generate the recommendation content in real time.
-The fallback recommenders can be configured in the configuration file with priority from head to tail, and if the front recommender is no longer able to generate recommendation, then continue to try the backward recommender.
+- **Fallback recommendation:** There might be a situation where the cached recommendation results are drained out but new offline recommendations haven't been generated, then the fallback recommenders are needed to generate the recommendation content in real-time.
+The fallback recommenders can be configured in the configuration file with priority from head to tail, and if the front recommender is no longer able to generate a recommendation, then continue to try the backward recommender.

 ```toml
 # The fallback recommendation method for cold-start users: